idealparable/BibleQ/DidLazarusWriteJohn.md

   The reason I like to have a specific term for the self-refuting type of overgeneralization is that if you just reply to the use of the self-refuting type with "that's an overgeneralization," people will emotionally (often) assume it's a weak response to a strong argument they made, while acknowledging that their argument isn't absolutely proven.

   The precise opposite is the case when it's the specific type of overgeneralization I'm talking about; they made an extremely weak argument, and it's best for the reply to make that initially very clear (politely if you can manage that).

+  Example: "Ancients usually didn't float babies down rivers in small flotation devices, so the Moses adoption story by the Egyptian princess is probably false.
+More likely his mother camouflaged a bigger boat, or the story's totally made up."

 - **Backwards Statistics Error** (**or Fallacy**, but it's my term so you won't find this on populist fallacy lists... currently... most likely... as of 2024...).
 This is when someone makes an argument, the truth of which is itself highly unlikely, because some aspect of the argument is rightly identifying something highly unlikely, so self-refuting overgeneralization.